 In this ‘yawning gap’, as the IFRC labeled it, stepped the International Law Commission (ILC or Commision) in 2006 when, in fulfillment of its Charter and Statute mandate and on the proposal of the United Nations (UN) Secretariat it included the topic ‘Protection of persons in the event of disasters’ in its program of work. (more…)

 15 November 2013

-The SHARES Project closely follows and collects news items that are linked to the topic of shared responsibility.
-This is our News Items Overview of 16 May -15 June 2013, consisting of a summary of recent news relating to shared responsibility. (more…)
+This is our News Items Overview of 16 October-15 November 2013, a summary of recent news relating to shared responsibility. (more…)

 ← Older posts

 30 October 2013

 Singapore covered in haze (20 June 2013), compared to a clear day (13 April 2012). © AFP

 Last summer, hazardous levels of air pollution affected the health and lives of many people, the economy (e.g. disruptions of air traffic due to reduced visibility, decreased tourism and business activities) and the environment of multiple states.
 In both Singapore and Malaysia, record breaking levels of atmospheric pollution were measured.
 Large parts of Indonesia, Singapore and Malaysia were covered in smog, and the smoke haze even spread to Thailand and Brunei. (more…)